Riverside Personal Injury Attorneys

 In California, you can get compensation for your injuries even if you are partially at fault for your injury.
 If someone else is partially at fault, then you can get partial compensation.
 There are a lot of nuances to personal injury law, which is why it is vital to have an experienced and skilled personal injury lawyer on your side if you suffer an accidental injury.

-Personal injury law is a branch of “tort law” which is a kind of civil law.
-Civil law is law that is not criminal.
-For example, someone who is arrested for tax evasion or vandalizing a building goes to criminal court.
-Non-criminal matters are dealt with in civil court.
-Tort law is the part of civil law that allows citizens to address their problems with other citizens or companies in court.
-This way, citizens can be compensated for their injuries with the force of the law behind them.
-“Injuries” does not just mean physical injuries.
+Personal injury law is a part of our legal system that allows individuals involved in accidents to address their problems with other people or companies in court.
+This way, they can be compensated for their injuries with the force of the law behind them.
+The word “Injuries” does not just mean physical injuries.
 It can also mean:

 - Diminished quality of life